Nooneokf/temp-mail/public/blog/introducing-more-new-domain-for-temp-mail.md

 ---
 title: "New Domains Added!
 More Power and Flexibility for Your Temporary Emails"
-description: "We're excited to announce a major expansion of our domain list!
-FreeCustom.Email now offers over a dozen new domains like junkstopper.info, arrangewith.me, and more, giving you greater flexibility and control."
+description: "We're excited to announce a major expansion of our domain list! tempmail.encorebot.me now offers over a dozen new domains like junkstopper.info, arrangewith.me, and more, giving you greater flexibility and control."
 date: 2025-07-11
 updated: 2025-06-10
 author: